 Are deeply concerned about the global climate emergency and want to respond effectively.

 Want to bring their faith to work for ecological justice

-Are environmental activists but keep their faith quiet
+Are environmental activists, who keep their faith quiet

-Believe racial justice, economic justice and environmental justice are connected
+Believe racial justice, economic justice, and environmental justice are all connected

 Prayer and paddle direct action